The RM of Edenwold is divided into six divisions. The division you reside in is identified on the bottom right corner of your tax notice.

-With the December 2019 passing of Division 4 Councillor, Lorne Beer, a by-election for Divsion 4 will be held Wednesday, April 8, 2020.
-RM staff and council honour Councillor Beer here: In Memory Of Councillor Lorne Beer.
-Candidates must complete a Public Disclosure Statements with the nomination forms.Last day to receive nominations is: Wednesday, March 4, 2020.
-Advance poll date is: Saturday, April 4, 2020.
-For more election information and divisional boundaries information within the RM, click here.
+Division Four With the December 2019 passing of Division 4 Councillor, Lorne Beer, a by-election for Divsion 4 will be held during the general election November 9, 2020.
+RM staff and council honour Councillor Beer: In Memory Of Councillor Lorne Beer.

 Councillor Dwayne Radmacher - Division Five